CSSclasses/CSSclasses/README.md

 ## Run the project

-After installing all dependencies run `grunt`.
+After installing all dependencies run `npm start`.
 This triggers `jekyll serve` and also a Grunt watch task, Sass compiler and live reload.
 To access the page go to `localhost:4000`.

 ## Contributing